htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

-- The *condor_run* tool now outputs submission warnings and errors rather than piping stderr to stdout.
+- The *condor_run* tool now reports job submit errors and warnings rather than writing them into a log file.
   :jira:`1002`

 .. _lts-version-history-9012: